Apply to Our Undergraduate Program

 Due to regulations governing the F-1 student visa, international students are unable to join us for the Summer Arabic Intensive.
 Therefore, international students must first pass our Arabic Proficiency Test in order to receive an offer of admission.
 Our Arabic Proficiency Test covers material equivalent to the first 12 chapters of Al-Kitaab Fii Ta'Allum Al-'Arabiyya: A Textbook for Beginning Arabic, Part 1 (2nd Edition).
 Admissions may invite you to take the Arabic Proficiency Test after evaluating your application.

+Please see the International Students information page for more application detals for international students.
 To learn more about how to prepare for the Arabic Proficiency Test, please view our Arabic Assessment Guide for International Students.

 First Year Application